mutasim77/Software-Testing-Notes/README.md

 - Different applications have their own specifics of operation and testing
 - Functional testing counts to be the main and high priority verification
 - A variety of tools exist that can help QA engineers with their test activities

+# Test Metrics and Reporting 💫

+### Test Monitoring and Controlling: Monitoring
+Monitoring is a process of collecting, recording, and reporting information about the project's activities that the project manager and stakeholder need to know.

+In order to monitor the process the Test Manager performs the following activities:
+- Defines the project's goals or project's performance standards.
+- Observes the project's performance and compare this to the actual and the planned performance expectations.
+- Records and reports any detected problems which happen with the project.

+Controlling is the process of using data from the monitoring activities to bring actual performance up to the level of the planned performance.
+In this step, the Test Manager takes actions to correct the deviations from the plan.
+In some cases, the plan has to be adjusted according to the situation with the project.

+### Cost-Schedule-Resources-Quality
+Monitoring will allow you to make comparisons between your original plan and your progress so far.
+You will be able to implement changes, where necessary, to complete the project successfully.
+You should monitor the key parameters as below:
+- Cost
+- Schedules
+- Resources
+- Quality

+### Costs
+- Costs are an important aspect of project monitoring and control.
+- You have to estimate and track the basic cost information for your project.
+- Having accurate project estimates and a robust project budget is necessary to deliver the project within the determined budget.

+### Schedule
+The schedule tells you:
+1. When should each activity be done?
+2. What has already been completed?
+3. The sequence in which things need to be finished.

+### Resources
+- Resources are everything that is required to carry out the project's tasks.
+- They can be the people or equipment that are required to complete the project.
+- A lack of resources can affect the project's progress.

+### Quality
+Quality monitoring involves monitoring the results of specific products of the work (like test case suite, test execution log), to evaluate whether they meet the defined quality standards.
+In case the results do not meet the quality standards, you need to identify potential solutions.